radicalbit/NSDb/docs/SQL_doc.md

 # Supported SQL Dialect Reference
-To interact with Nsdb, a custom SQL like query language must be used.
-It has been designed to suit Nsdb metrics structure and in the meantime to feel familiar with standard SQL.
+To interact with NSDb, a custom SQL like query language must be used.
+It has been designed to suit NSDb metrics structure and in the meantime to feel familiar with standard SQL.
-Since the nature of Nsdb is different than a classic SQL database, its dialect is conceived to handle time-series data accordingly.
+Since the nature of NSDb is different than a classic SQL database, its dialect is conceived to handle time-series data accordingly.

 ## SQL Statements
-Similarly to SQL-like databases, Nsdb allows 3 main DML statements:
+Similarly to SQL-like databases, NSDb allows 3 main DML statements:
 - `SELECT` Statements - used to fetch data
 - `INSERT` Statements - used to insert data
 - `DELETE` Statements - used to delete data

-Unlike standard SQL, Nsdb does not support `UPDATE` statement.
+Unlike standard SQL, NSDb does not support `UPDATE` statement.
 The main reason of this is the database time series nature itself; it's extremely unlikely that a time series record has to be updated at a later time.

 As in SQL, some clauses composing the above-mentioned constructs are shared between these categories e.g `WHERE` clause.

->NOTE: Nsdb SQL parser is case-insensitive, so SQL keywords can be both lower-case and upper-case.
+>NOTE: NSDb SQL parser is case-insensitive, so SQL keywords can be both lower-case and upper-case.
 In this documentation all code example are uppercase for clarity purpose.

 ## The Select Statement
 The `SELECT` statement queries measurements from a specific metric.